born2net/gulp-comment-swap/readme.md

     ...
 ```

-the Gulp with swap between the two packaging systens...
+the Gulp with swap between the two packaging systems.

+enjoy!